ebmoon/aspire/README.md

 ### Run Aspire for benchmark set

 One can run Aspire for the all benchmarks in our evaluation by running `./aspire-run-benchmark`.
+The results will be stored in the `result/` directory.
+The `*.csv` files contain runtime data for each benchmark, while the `*.txt` files provide additional details, including synthesized properties.

-You can also add arguments `-1`, `-2`, `-3`, `-4` to run the benchmarks in each category.
-For example, `./aspire-run-benchmark -2` runs the benchmarks of incorrectness logic in section 7.2 of the paper.
+You can specify `-1`, `-2`, `-3`, or `-4` to run benchmarks from specific categories.
+For example, .`/aspire-run-benchmark -2` runs the benchmarks for incorrectness logic, as described in Section 7.2 of the paper.

+Additionally, we provide scripts to generate three tables in the same format as those in the paper.
+For instance, running `make table1` will produce Table 1 from the paper.

 ### Understanding input format